for Sunday 10th July 1966

 40

 Very little is known about Odyssey.
-The sleevenotes for Strike Records' 'Best of Strike' compilation imply that the band's vocalist was Brindley D Spender, aka Ken Smart, but whether the singer's real identity was Brindley, Ken or something else altogether, the notes admit that this is information that has vanished somewhere in the vinyl vaults.
-Ken Smart had a solo single issued on Strike, The Company I Keep, which credits the songwriter as B D Spender.
-The song was also released on the Domain label under the name of Brindley D Spender.
+The sleevenotes for Strike Records' 'Best of Strike' compilation imply that the band's vocalist was Brindley D Spender, aka Ken Smart, but whether the singer's real identity was Brindley, Ken or another name altogether, the CD notes admit that this information has vanished somewhere in the vinyl vaults.
+Ken Smart did write How Long is Time and its B-side Beware and he also had a solo Strike single, The Company I Keep – its writer named as B D Spender.
+That song was also released in the UK in 1968 on the Domain label under the name of Brindley D Spender, but in Germany as -you've guessed it - Ken Smart!
+There is also a rarity from 1968 called The Company I Keep.

-A drummer called Dave Preston is also alleged to have enhanced the Odyssey line-up, but nothing else is known about the band.
-However, one thing that has now been confirmed is that the long-held belief that there is some connection between Odyssey and Sons of Fred is false.
-The rumour has now been quashed by the Sons's bassist Pete Sears
+A drummer called Dave Preston is also alleged to have enhanced the Odyssey line-up, but nothing else has surfaced about the band.
+However, one thing that has now been confirmed is that the long-held belief that there is some connection between Odyssey and Sons of Fred is a myth.
+The rumour has been quashed by the Sons's bassist Pete Sears

-The only picture of Odyssey that we have been able to track down is on an EP sleeve issued in France on the Zag label (below left).
-Beware (the b-side of the UK release) is being promoted as the main track.
+One of only 2 pictures of Odyssey that we have been able to track down is on an EP sleeve issued in France on the Zag label (below left) where Beware (the UK B-side) is being promoted as the main track.
 This is assuming that the photo genuinely is Odyssey.
-As we know, the wrong photos were sometimes sent out by record companies or mixed up at the printers.
+Several instances have shown that the wrong photos were sometimes sent out by record companies or were mixed up with those of other groups at the printers.
 Although the sleeve gives the impression that the EP features four songs by Odyssey, the French website Vinyl Vidi Vici reveals that the only other Odyssey track is How Long is Time and that the other two cuts are Love Me Right and I Can Go Down, both by Jimmy Powell and the Dimensions.
 At least we can be pretty certain that the band shown on the sleeve isn't Jimmy Powell and the Dimensions, as there are six of them and only four guys in this photo!
+The photo on the right could well be the same four guys, looking moody (and who can blame them?) in a patch of stinging nettles.
+The same photo appears on the German picture sleeve.

 Many thanks to Claude Picard for allowing us to reproduce the EP photo from his site.
 Claude is the webmaster of Vinyl Vidi Vici an interesting encyclopaedia of singles and EPs released in France between 1960 and 1975 – both French and overseas pressings.